 Debbie Duran is currently the Sr. System Administrator for Salesforce/Marketing Cloud for the University of Miami where she is responsible for day to day operations as well as reviewing and deploying enhancements and customizations for graduate and undergraduate programs.
 Previously she served as an admissions and recruitment subject matter expert in two enterprise wide deployments for Peoplesoft Campus Solutions and Salesforce.
 Among her favorite contribution to the Higher Ed Community is her role as Project Manager for the 2016 Salesforce.org Force for Change grant awarded to the University of Miami which provides a reusable set of code and documentation for those interested in leveraging Salesforce for student recruitment.

-Haley Gould, University of Michigan
+Haley Gould, Michigan State University

 Rebecca Joffrey, Cornell University

 Rebecca Joffrey is IT Innovation Officer at Cornell University and is responsible for the Cornell Student Experience Initiative and other CRM-based innovations.
 Prior to this role, she was Director of the Career Development Office at the Tuck School of Business at Dartmouth where she led one of the first university implementations of Chatter for students.
 Of note: Becky hosted the first Chatter Summit while she was a Tuck School of Business.
 Becky served as the Primary Investigator on the Force for Change Grant committee that produced the open-source product, Unity, for the higher education community.
 She is a founding officer of the Higher Education Advisory Council.